 Can One Apply For Both Medicare And Medicaid?

 It is possible to apply for both Medicare and Medicaid.
 Some people fall into dual eligibility, meaning they qualify for both programs.
-For example, those over the age of 65 who have low income will qualify for both, as will many people with disabilities.
+For example, those over the age of 65 who have low income will be eligible for both, as will many people with disabilities.
 There is no law preventing people from being enrolled in both and using whichever program best meets their needs at a given time.